Vavarooks/Homework2/README.md

 Contacts is a contact page to send in qustions, it doesn't function.

-Index is the main information page about me.

-Portfolio is images that i found that repersented what I am good at.
+Portfolio is images that I found that repersented what I am good at.
 I also put place holder text for the explination on what they mean.

 Start is the main home page that helps navigate between the other pages.